 Marine life of Malapascua

 The manta rays are the largest member of the ray family.
-They can grow up to 7m in wingspan and may live up to 50 years.
+As a result they can grow up to 7m in wingspan and may live up to 50 years.
 These majestic creatures are often seen alone or in groups of up to 50.
 They seem to “fly” through the water.
 Mantas are filter feeders and swim with their mouths open continually feeding on plankton.
 They have a large forward-facing mouth with horn-shaped cephalic fins on either side.
-They are also sometimes seen at cleaner stations on the reef.
+Manta rays are also sometimes seen at cleaner stations on the reef.
 Here they stop and allow “cleaner fish” to remove parasites and dead skin.

 The eagle rays are a group of rays found in many of the world’s oceans.
 Unlike mantas and devil rays, the mouth of the eagle ray faces downwards.
-They have tough flattened teeth for feeding on mollusks and crustaceans.
-Their tails are often very long compared to other rays and they can reach total lengths up to 9m.
+Therefor they have tough flattened teeth for feeding on mollusks and crustaceans.
+On the other hand, their tails are often very long compared to other rays.
+As a result they can reach total lengths up to 9m.
 Eagle rays are often spotted breaching.
 They are very strong swimmers and can jump several meters above the surface.

 Blue spotted stingray

 Stingrays are related to mantas and eagle rays but are smaller.
 They have a poisonous “stinger” or barb on their tail.
 The blue spotted stingray, easily identified by its bright blue spots, therefore should be treated with caution.
-They reach about 40cm in width and about 1m in length.
+On the other hand, they only reach about 40cm in width and about 1m in length.
 This is including the barbed tail.
-These stingrays are often seen partially buried in the sand around coral reefs.
+You can see these stingrays often partially buried in the sand around coral reefs.

 Marine life of Malapascua

 The Mandarin fish, also called Mandarin dragonet, is a member of the dragonet family.
 Dragonets, or “little dragons”, are small, highly colorful fish with cryptic patterns.
-The Mandarin fish is known to be one of the most vibrantly coloured of them all.
-They are difficult to see on the reef most of the time.
+As a result, the Mandarin fish is known to be one of the most vibrantly coloured of them all.
+However, they are difficult to see on the reef most of the time.
 Mandarin fish are often seen in the evenings when males are engaged in mating rituals.
 During this ritual they display their bright colors and fancy fins to lure females to mate.

 These beautiful tropical fish are noted for their wide distribution throughout tropical oceans.
 Moorish idols are identified by black and yellow vertical bars, long white sickle shaped dorsal fins, and a bright orange blotch at the base of its snout.
 Strangely enough, even with such a distinct shape and color pattern there are a few butterfly fish that look very similar (see schooling banner fish).
 They grow up to 24cm in length and use their long snout to feed on algae and sponges picked off the reef.
-They are often seen in pairs or sometimes in large groups.
+You can see moorish idols often in pairs or sometimes in large groups.

 Lion fish (common and dwarf)